 I ask Ben to work for a minimum of thirty minutes each day.

 Occasionally I do teach skills that are difficult for Ben.
 If he doesn’t understand something after watching the videos, we bust out a few math manipulatives and work through the problem together.

-Khan Academy is free, so that leaves room in the homeschool budget for manipulatives.
+Khan Academy is a free math curriculum, so that leaves room in the homeschool budget for manipulatives.

 Ben loves Khan Academy because it feels like a challenge.
 The mission progress motivates him to keep working and master the grade level as quickly as possible.
 His personality type loves a challenge.

 Hannah started out using Khan Academy, but found the mission progress percentile stressful.
 She was afraid to answer questions incorrectly because it would deduct from her progress percentile.
 She is my little perfectionist.
 It was not a good fit for her personality type.
 Math Mammoth works much better for her.

 Luckily, Khan Academy is free so there is no risk to giving it a try.